GoBeromsu/Pronounce-Selected-Text/README.md

 ## Authors and Acknowledgments

-Developed by \[Your Name\].
+Developed by Beomsu Koh.
 Special thanks to the Obsidian community for their support and contributions.